Skip to main content

 Buckingham Palace Winter Opening

-Dates: October 17, 2025 to January 5, 2026 (Fri to Mon)
+Dates: October to May (Fri to Mon)

-Timings: Selected timeslots between 10am and 3:30pm
+Timings: Selected time slots between 10am and 3:30pm

 Location: Buckingham Palace East Wing